Bosniaks: Ottoman Empire

+The ethnic recomposition started to occur some time before and simultaneously with the process of Islamisation.
+The multiethnic structure of the Islamicised Slavic population in Bosnia and Herzegovina is evident from the linguistic changes as the southeastern dialects of Serbo-Croatian language started to push out the northwestern ones.

-Ottoman rule affected the ethnic and religious makeup of Bosnia and Herzegovina in additional ways.
-A large number of Bosnian Catholics retreated to the still unconquered Catholic regions of Croatia, Dalmatia, and Slovenia, at the time controlled by Habsburg monarchy and the Republic of Venice, respectively.
-To fill up depopulated areas of northern and western Eyalet of Bosnia, the Ottomans encouraged the migration of large numbers of hardy settlers with military skills from Serbia and Herzegovina.
-Many of these settlers were Vlachs, members of a nomadic pre-Slav Balkan population that had acquired a Latinate language and specialized in stock breeding, horse raising, long-distance trade, and fighting.
-Most were members of the Serbian Orthodox church.
+Additionally, the Ottoman rule affected the ethnic and religious makeup of Bosnia and Herzegovina.
+A large number of Bosnian Catholics retreated to the still unconquered Catholic regions of Croatia, Dalmatia, and Slavonia, at the time controlled by the Republic of Venice and the Habsburg Monarchy, respectively.
+To fill depopulated areas in the northern and western Eyalet of Bosnia, the Ottomans encouraged the migration of large numbers of hardy, skilled settlers from Serbia and Herzegovina.
+Many of these settlers were Vlachs.
+Most of them were members of the Eastern Orthodox Church.
 Before the Ottoman conquest, that church had very few members in the Bosnian lands outside Herzegovina and the eastern strip of the Drina valley; there is no definite evidence of any Orthodox church buildings in central, northern, or western Bosnia before 1463.
-With time most of the Vlach population adopted a Serb identity.
+With time, most of the Vlach population adopted a Serb identity.

+The majority of the converts adopted Islam through a regular conversion process.
+Generally, historians agree that the Islamization of the Bosnian population was not the result of violent methods of conversion but was, for the most part, peaceful and voluntary.
+The people subjected to the process were the native Bosnians, as well as the settled Vlachs, a nomadic Eastern Orthodox Christians, mostly ethnic Serbs.
+The percentage of Vlachs was somewhat lower than that of native Bosnians.
+However, Srećko Matko Džaja wrote that their share was so high that the thesis on continuity with the medieval Bosnian society is groundless.
+The literary work of the Bosnian Muslims doesn't contain any tradition of identity with the Bosnian medieval period, which shows the discontinuity of the Bosnian Muslim society with the medieval Bosnian society.

+The early converts through the devshirme system in the first decades after the Ottoman conquest were the sons of the Bosnian medieval nobility.
+However, as the Ottoman frontier moved north and west and the privileges of the Vlachs were abolished, they, too, were subjected to the devshirme.
+The regular converts, however, had a much greater share in the total Bosnian Muslim population.